ember-cli/ember-cli-update/README.md

 | --reset | Reset your code to the default blueprint at the new version | Boolean | | false |
 | --compare-only | Show the changes between different versions without updating | Boolean | | false |

-## Future Plans

-Next step is to run codemods when certain upgrades are detected, like ember-source, ember-data, etc. Bonus points if we can figure out how to lazily download said codemods, so we don't have to depend on them all at once (check out [lazy-require](https://github.com/bevry/lazy-require)).

 ## Hints

 Need help using `git mergetool`?
 Here are some starting points: